 An expensive mistake if it falls over regularly which is a reason also to stick with the standard length shaft.
 We liked all the stands so didn’t have a preference.
 Its not always easy to buy it separately though so this is also why we like the SwissLine.

 Bamix don’t really need to do much more to make their product better so it makes sense that they are essentially packaging them up to show you more easily what you can do with a bamix stick blender.
 So, in effect, it is more focused marketing packages aimed at men, women, young families, bling etc ( the bbq, babyline, toGo, baker range etc).
 Watch this space for more news… but the main product remains essentially the same.

 Bamix JAMIE OLIVER

-So if you find any links online in 2019 that still haven’t updated the speeds, let us know.
+If you find any links online in 2019 that still haven’t updated the speeds, please let us know.
 Every time we spot one, we try to rectify it.
-The speeds should be the same as the Swissline speeds ( i.e. up to 17,000rpm).
+The speeds should be the same as the Swissline ( i.e. up to 17,000rpm).
 To see what other chefs are using or endorsing, have a look at our celebrity hand blenders here.

 Bamix BBQ / Grill & Chill